Nikki Yanofsky: Recordings

 For Ganz's October 2010 Webkinz Pet of the Month song, Yanofsky recorded a version of the Webkinz World song "I Dream in Pink".

-Yanofsky was No. 19 on Billboard.com's 2010 list of the top stars under 21 years old and #1 on the Billboard Heatseekers Chart.
+Also in 2010, Yanofsky recorded a live concert at the Mercure Theatre in Montreal.
+The concert, titled Live in Montreal, was broadcast as a TV special on KPBS on June 15, and released on DVD the same month.

 A 2011 jazz recording of popular Disney songs entitled Everybody Wants to Be a Cat: Disney Jazz, Volume 1 included a version of the song "It's a Small World" sung by Yanofsky.
 Other jazz artists on the album included Esperanza Spalding, Roy Hargrove, Dave Brubeck, Joshua Redman, and Alfredo Rodriguez.

-In September 2011, Yanofsky performed at the Hollywood Bowl with Quincy Jones and was a part of his Global Gumbo All Star band.

 Yanofsky's second studio album, Little Secret, was released in Canada in May 2014.
-The album was executive produced by Quincy Jones. and was nominated for two Juno awards.
+The album was executive produced by Quincy Jones.

-In February 2015, Yanofsky released a collaborative track with English producer and artist Jacob Collier titled "One Day".

 In 2015 Yanofsky began collaborating with Wyclef Jean on her new album and EP.
 Her Solid Gold EP was released in Canada on September 30, 2016.

 In August 2018, Nikki Yanofsky started teasing on her Instagram for an upcoming music video.
 Nikki Yanofsky has worked with Herbie Hancock, Will.i.am, Elton John and now working with her favourite artist and mentor Quincy Jones.
 "Big Mouth" was released on September 14, 2018.

-On July 10, 2020, Yanofsky released her third studio album Turn Down the Sound, co-written with Rod Temperton.
-It also includes “Bubbles” written by Rod Temperton (Thriller, Off The Wall, Rock With You, Always & Forever, Boogie Nights, Grooveline).
+On July 10, 2020, Yanofsky released her third studio album Turn Down the Sound.
+Her fourth studio album, Nikki By Starlight, was released on October 21, 2022.

-Yanofsky co-produced Nikki By Starlight in October 2022 with the JUNO-winning producer/composer Paul Shrofel.
-It features contributions from Greg Phillinganes, Nathan East (Bobby Womack, Herbie Hancock, Michael Jackson) and the Cuban-American jazz trumpeter Arturo Sandoval.
-In January 2023, the album was nominated for a JUNO award in the "Vocal Jazz Album of the Year" category.